The Mom Capsule Wardrobe for Europe: 12 Pieces, Endless Outfits

 This is where I see moms make the biggest mistake.
 Either they pack five pairs and have no suitcase room left, or they bring one pair of beat-up sneakers and feel underdressed every evening.
 Two to three pairs is the sweet spot.

 Your ankle boots handle cooler weather, evenings out, and any terrain that feels too rugged for flats.
-A waterproof pair with a low block heel works on country paths and city sidewalks alike.
+A waterproof pair with a low block heel works on country paths and city pavements alike.

-If you are traveling in deep summer and want a third option, pack a pair of elevated leather sandals.
+If you're travelling in deep summer and want a third option, pack a pair of elevated leather sandals.
 They weigh nothing and give your feet air on those 35-degree days in Barcelona or Athens.

 Accessories That Transform Outfits